21+Licensed UAE gaming guideResponsible Gaming

 4. Confirm you are 21+.
 The minimum legal age for any GCGRA-licensed gaming product.
 The operator cross-checks the Emirates ID birthdate against this requirement.

 5. Add a payment method.
-UAE-issued debit and credit cards in the account holder’s own name work directly — the operator’s licensed AED rails sidestep MCC 7995 issues.
+UAE-issued debit and credit cards in the account holder’s own name work directly — the operator’s licensed AED rails sidestep the usual payment/MCC 7995 rules.
 UAE bank transfer is also supported.

 6. Set a deposit limit (recommended).
 Even if you only ever plan to buy a single ticket, set a deposit limit at account creation.
 This is a free responsible-gaming control that costs nothing and prevents impulse top-ups later.